Dagedonn/Dagedonn/README.md

 # 🌍`WELCOME TO MY DATA WORLD`

 ## ***ABOUT ME***
-I'm a 500-level Statistics student at the Federal University of Technology, Akure (FUTA).
+I'm recent statistics graduate of the Federal University of Technology, Akure (FUTA).
-📊 I’m passionate about using data to solve real-world problems and currently building my skills in data analysis and machine learning.
+📊 I’m passionate about using data to solve real-world problems with my skills in data analysis and machine learning.
-⭐ *Fun fact:* I’m on a mission to turn data into clarity and creativity!
+ I’m on a mission to turn data into clarity and creativity! proficent in Excel, SQL and Python, with practical statistical data collection experience from a placement in a government research and statistics department.
+Currently building out projects in predictive modeling and dashboarding (Power BI) to round out an end-to-end analytics skillset.

-## ***🎯 SKILLSET***
-° SQL – Skilled in writing efficient SQL queries for data extraction, transformation, and analysis.
-Experienced with database design, data manipulation (DML), and filtering data using logical and comparison operators to uncover insights from structured datasets.

-° Excel – Proficient in using Excel for data cleaning, analysis, and reporting.
-Comfortable with formulas, pivot tables, and visual dashboards to summarize and communicate key findings clearly.

-° Python – Learning and applying Python for data analysis and automation using libraries such as Pandas, NumPy, and Matplotlib.
-Focused on data cleaning, visualization, and building beginner-level predictive models with Scikit-learn.

-° power bi -  creating interactive dashboards and visual reports.
-Interested in transforming raw data into dynamic, insight-driven visuals that support business decisions.
+Open to Data Analyst roles, especially in health, public sector, or data-driven organizations.

 ## ***📊 MY DATA PORTFOLIO***